Military–entertainment complex: Movies and television

 The website Spy Culture compiled a list of 410 DoD-sponsored movies.

 The CIA collaborated extensively in the production of the 2012 film Zero Dark Thirty.

 The documentary Theaters of War (2022) says that more than 2,500 films and TV shows have been supervised by the military, mostly, as well as the security services.

+In 2023, DoD production assistance agreements supported television shows such as: America’s Got Talent, Downey’s Dream Cars, Guy’s All-American Road Trip, The Jennifer Hudson Show, The Kelly Clarkson Show, and The Price Is Right.